ez-krk/whitehat/app/articles/docs/en/general/quickstart.md

 we constrained dispute resolution to whitehat protocol **upgrade authority** only.

-this means, once we move program authority to a _squad_ : the _squad_ will handle dispute resolutions.
+once we move program authority to a _squad_ : the _squad_ will handle dispute resolutions.

 we plan to move the program authority on a _squad_ and later on a _realm_.